vlang/v/doc/docs.md

 ## vfmt

-You don't need to worry about formatting your code or style guidelines. vfmt takes care of that:
+You don't need to worry about formatting your code or style guidelines. vfmt will takes care of that:

 ```v
 v fmt file.v